suraj-py/Django-and-React-Hello-World-App/README.md

 Step 7: Now Drag frontend and Drop it to backend

-Step 8: Open settings.py in backend and this
+Step 8: Open settings.py in backend and edit this

     -
     TEMPLATES = [